AlvinRuan/AlvinRuan/README.md

 ## I'm a Developer 💻, Cat Dad 😺, Real Estate Investor 🏡, and a Student of Life 👨‍🎓!

 - 🌱 I’m currently learning everything 🤣
-- 🤝 I’m looking connect and grow my network!
+- 🤝 I’m looking to connect and grow my network!
 - 💡 I'm a proud INTP!
 - 🥅 2023 Goals: Learn to improve my interpersonal & sales skills.
 - ⚡ Fun fact: I've always had a love for magic 🎴, so much that I've learned a bit of mentalism myself!